Sri5275/YTIVsDownloader/README.md

 - Instagram downloads are always in the best available quality.
 - Ensure that the provided URL is valid.

+## ⚠️ Disclaimer
+- This project is **strictly for educational purposes only**.
+Downloading videos from YouTube or Instagram without permission may **violate their terms of service and copyright laws**.
+- **Do not encourage or support piracy**—use this tool responsibly and only for content you own or have permission to download.
 ## 🤝 Contributing
 Contributions are welcome!
 Feel free to **fork** the repo and submit a PR.